-REPORTING FOR WORK: Only essential personnel should report to work during a University closing.
-Unless otherwise indicated, closings shall be effective at 8:00 AM on the day of the closing to coincide with the regular business day.
-In the event of a delay, emergency personnel and all Physical Plant personnel should report to work as regularly scheduled.
-Essential staff employees will be paid in accordance with the Employee Handbook for Staff Employees of Mount St. Mary's University.
-In the event of a delay the University will open for regular business at 10:00 AM, unless otherwise determined.
+REPORTING FOR WORK: Only essential personnel should report to work during a university closing.
+Unless otherwise indicated, closings shall be effective at 8 a.m. on the day of the closing to coincide with the regular business day.
+In the event of a delay, emergency personnel and all physical plant personnel should report to work as regularly scheduled.
+Essential staff employees will be paid in accordance with the Employee Handbook for staff employees of Mount St. Mary's University.
+In the event of a delay the university will open for regular business at 10 a.m., unless otherwise determined.

-ESSENTIAL DESIGNATION: Scheduled Public Safety officers, Residence Life and designated Physical Plant employees are considered essential personnel.
-Although not considered essential services, the library, media center, PC labs and Knott ARCC have each developed contingency plans so that limited services can be offered except in the most extreme of weather conditions.
-The post office, university store and all other offices and services are considered nonessential and will not open when the University is declared closed.
+ESSENTIAL DESIGNATION: Scheduled public safety officers, residence life and designated physical plant employees are considered essential personnel.
+Although not considered essential services, the library, media center, computer labs and Knott ARCC have each developed contingency plans so that limited services can be offered except in the most extreme of weather conditions.
+The post office, university store and all other offices and services are considered nonessential and will not open when the university is declared closed.

 THE LIBERAL LEAVE POLICY: The liberal leave policy will be recognized for any employee who cannot get to work because of hazardous weather conditions.
 Liberal leave means an employee must use his/her vacation, personal leave or leave without pay, but need not obtain prior approval.